 When I’ve assigned Poe’s essay to engineering students, they’ve found his reasoning strange: why couldn’t a machine respond to each move of its opponent?
 Here is another example of how people’s intuitions about the nature of life, mechanism and science continually transform.
 Poe assumed a machine was necessarily unresponsive.
 Two centuries earlier, Descartes had made the opposite assumption, and almost two centuries later, so did my students.

-How should we regard Hero of Alexandria’s siphon-driven birds, the medieval automaton Christs, the Renaissance frolicsome engines, the android musicians, artists, writers and talking heads of the eighteenth century?
+How should we regard Hero of Alexandria’s siphon-driven birds, the medieval automaton Christs, the Renaissance frolicsome engines, the android musicians, artists, writers, and talking heads of the eighteenth century?
 They can certainly be seen as the ancestors of modern projects in robotics and artificial intelligence.
 But they were also expressions of a very different mode of understanding.
-Rather than the concepts of programming, feedback or information so important today, they were born from other ideas: animate versus inanimate matter, willful versus constrained motion, mindless versus intelligent labor.
+Rather than embodying the concepts of programming, feedback, or information so important today, they were born from other ideas: animate versus inanimate matter, wilful versus constrained motion, mindless versus intelligent labor.
 It is hard to imagine that our own conceptual frameworks will one day seem as remote and exotic as an Aristotelian account of Hero’s siphons seems to us, but they surely will.
-Can knowing this perhaps help us to imagine what might come to replace information, programming and feedback as the key concepts for understanding life, sentience, mechanism and mind?
+Can knowing this perhaps help us to imagine what might come to replace information, programming, and feedback as the key concepts for understanding life, sentience, mechanism, and mind?

 Jessica Riskin is Professor of History at Stanford University.
 Her teaching and scholarship concern the history of European science, ideas, culture and politics.
 Her new book, released last month, is The Restless Clock: A History of the Centuries-Long Argument Over What Makes Living Thing Tick.